AdaCore/learn/content/courses/ada-idioms/chapters/controlling_obj_initialization_creation.rst

 ----------

-Developers are responsible for ensuring that no uninitialized objects are read in Ada.
+Developers are responsible for ensuring that no uninitialized objects are read in Ada programs.
 Default initialization is a good way to meet this requirement because it is guaranteed to happen and requires no actions on the part of the client code.
 But of the many kinds of types provided by Ada, only access types have a language-defined default initial value.
 Fortunately, Ada supports user-defined